July 10, 2013

 NEW YORK and LONDON - Thomson Reuters, the world’s leading source of intelligent information for businesses and professionals, released its latest study, "Mining the Metrics of Board Diversity" today.
 Findings show how the progression of women on boards has increased gradually over the past five years but that, on average, companies with mixed-gender boards have marginally better, or similar, performance to a benchmark index, such as the MSCI World, particularly over the past 18 months.
 Whereas, on average, companies with no women on their boards underperformed relative to gender-diverse boards and had slightly higher tracking errors, indicating potentially more volatility.

 “Mining the Metrics of Board Diversity” reveals how the progression of women on corporate boards has changed over time, region and by sector, and whether gender diversity helps drive stock performance.
 It also looks at the proportion of companies with processes in place to drive diversity and equal opportunity.
-The study can be accessed in full here.
 Key findings include:

 - Indices of companies with mixed gender boards have, on aggregate, marginally better or very similar performance to a reference benchmark.
 Companies with no women on their boards underperformed, on average, relative to gender-diverse boards.